 Amber King joins SCIMHA as its administrative coordinator, bringing more than a decade of experience to the role.
 King moved to the Palmetto State in 2018 to escape the bitter winters of her native Massachusetts and now resides in the Lowcountry with her husband Kenny and her two dogs, Midnight and Jax.
 She is a graduate of the University of New Hampshire with a degree in psychology.
 King loves reading, watching movies and - most of all - baking!
 She is excited for the opportunity to work with such an important organization and looks forward to being part of such an amazing team.

 Meagan Labriola, MA

-Development and Operations Manager
+Director of Development and Operations

-Meagan Labriola joins the SCIMHA team as the Development and Operations Manager.
+Meagan Labriola joins the SCIMHA team as the Director of Development and Operations.
 She comes to us from Lowcountry Orphan Relief where she served as Executive Director.
 Prior to that Meagan was the Executive Director of Dragon Boat Charleston and Coastal Area Coordinator for Family Connection of SC.
 She attended University of New Mexico where she earned her MA in Latin American Studies and Community & Regional Planning and Michigan State University where she majored in Political Theory.
 Meagan is a volunteer for the Lowcountry Marine Mammal Network and is an avid traveler, reader, hiker and wannabe chef.
 She is the mom of two boys and a poorly behaved dog named Scout.